buuug7/notes/css/basic.md

 - cursive
 - fantasy

-because the `font-famiily` property is inherited by all HTML children elements,you can apply a font for the whole HTML document by applying it on the ancestor fo all HTML elements:the `<body>` element.
+because the `font-famiily` property is inherited by all HTML children elements, you can apply a font for the whole HTML document by applying it on the ancestor fo all HTML elements: the `<body>` element.

 ```css
 body {